5 star Luxury Hotel in Mumbai : The Taj Mahal Palace Mumbai Review

 Note: The palace wing has rooms which are more expensive whereas the Tower wing has more economical rooms.
 Irrespective of which room you book, you will have access to the entire hotel.

-We had booked a Delux sea facing room in the Tower wing so we were escorted to the Tower by Yohan.
+We had booked a Delux sea facing room in the Tower wing.
 The rooms offer either sea view or city sea.
 They are based into the following 3 categories,

 - Superior room